ultron-hiof/ultron/README.md

 **create_model()** is a function for create a Conv2D model, this function can take in multiple parameters or just one to create a model that the user can train for their use.

-Example where user specify only the input shape parameter.
+Example where user specify only the input shape parameter:
 ```python
 from ultron.model.conv import create_model
 from ultron.load.img.dataset import load_x_dataset, load_y_dataset